-We have several communal rooms and areas available for socialising.
-The International Friendship Room contains sofas, a piano, books and games.
-Our other shared rooms are the Eco Adventure Room, the High Adventure Room (includes a fireplace) and the Main Hall (includes a fireplace).
-Some rooms, such as meeting and seminar rooms, can be booked in advance by groups (outside of summer).
+We have several communal rooms and areas available.
+Our shared common rooms are the Eco Adventure Room, the High Adventure Room (includes a fireplace), the Main Hall (includes a fireplace) and International Friendship Room.
+These rooms must be booked in advance and are rented for your exclusive use for a daily rate.
+Meeting and seminar rooms can also be booked in advance by groups (outside of summer).
 Please contact Reception for more details and room availability.

 Can I pick up my food orders at all times?

-Food orders can be picked up from 7:15 onwards (except in July and August at 6:30).
+Food orders can be picked up from 7:15 onwards.
 Our catering staff is available until the end of dinner to hand out your food orders.
 When the dining hall is closed, please find a member of Staff to inform Catering for you.